China–Iraq relations: Recent history

 China had strongly opposed the 2003 Iraq War and along with France, Germany and Russia had strongly condemned the invasion and occupation and had called for a withdrawal of all forces from the country.
 All four countries united against the United States and the United Kingdom and had refused to contribute any troops to Iraq unless there was a United Nations mandate.
 Despite the opposition to the U.S. invasion and occupation of the country China emerged as one of the biggest winners of Iraq's oil contracts.
 Chinese and Russian companies had emerged as the biggest winners in the bid for Iraq's oil.
 Chinese companies were willing to operate on 20 year fee based contracts, which offered lower profit margins than Western companies desired.

 In 2008, China's CNPC has become the first foreign company to sign an oil production deal with the Iraqi government since the 2003 U.S.-led invasion.
 The deal sets new terms for an agreement reached between China and Iraq under Saddam Hussein in 1997.
 In 2009, CNPC partnered with BP, winning a service contract to develop Iraq's Rumaila oil field, the largest oilfield in Iraq.

 In 2013 China bought nearly half of Iraqi oil production, nearly 1.5 million barrels a day.

+China and Iraq signed a strategic partnership in 2015.

 In 2015, Iraq imported armed drone technology from China, spurred on battlefield reversals in Mosul and Ramadi to ISIL.

 In July 2019, UN ambassadors from 50 countries, including Iraq, signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.

 In June 2020, Iraq was one of 53 countries that backed the Hong Kong national security law at the United Nations.

 In 2021, China signed a deal to build 1,000 schools in Iraq in exchange for Iraqi oil.
+Iraq was the top target for China's Belt and Road initiative in 2021, receiving $10.5 billion in financing for projects.

+On January 2, 2025, a $4.56 billion oil pipeline project connecting Basrah and Haditha was approved to be developed in a joint venture with state-backed Basra Oil Company and Iraqi Oil Projects Company.